Kvitekvist/FUS/README.md

 # How to start up FUS

-Head over to the installation folder and locate an executable named "ModOrganizer.exe" and launch it.
+Head over to the installation folder and locate the executable named "ModOrganizer.exe" and launch it.
 Once its launched there will be a dropdown box on the top right and a big "Run" button next to it.
 Ensure it is set to "Play SkyrimVR" by selecting it in the dropdown box and then hitting the "Run" button.

 **This has to be done each time you want to play Skyrim VR!**